toji/gl-matrix/BUILDING.md

 ========================

-To build `gl-matrix-min.js` for use in the browser run `webpack`, no options needed:
+To build `gl-matrix.js` and `gl-matrix-min.js` for use in the browser run the following command:

-    webpack
+    webpack && webpack